yeoshuheng/LC-LoRA/README.md

 ### Introduction

-Sequential compression framework for model training using Low-Rank Approximation and delta-encoding.
+Sequential compression framework for diverging branches in model training using Low-Rank Approximation and delta-encoding.
-Aimed to support diverging branches in model training process too.

 ### Credits